ishais123/cat-facts-service/README.md

 1) GitHub hook trigger for GITScm polling
 2) Poll SCM

-// You must configure repository setting in the pipeline configuration
+// You must configure Github repository setting (URL, creds, Jenkinsfile location) in the pipeline configuration

 // there is github webhook in repo which trigger the pipeline each push event
 ```